Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 So my co-founder and I started Uclusion more than two years ago with two goals:
 1. Developers should spend more time working on the right thing
-2. This progress should not come at the expense of longer software developer hours
+2. This progress should not come at the expense of longer hours

 Imagine a perfectly autonomous software engineer - hypothetically a developer at Facebook who submits code that is automatically A/B tested across the world and immediately rewarded with bonuses if it helps (example from iiSM.org).